awandahl/doi_policy/README.md

 4. **Sufficient Documentation**: The output must include a minimum of a README file or equivalent documentation that provides detailed information about the content, usage rights, and any specific requirements for access or reuse.
 5. **Original Content**: The output must be original work created by the authors or contributors.
 If the output includes third-party materials, appropriate permissions or licenses must be obtained and documented.
 6. **Compliance with Legal and Ethical Standards**: The output must comply with all relevant legal and ethical standards, including copyright laws, data protection regulations, and institutional policies on research integrity.

-By meeting these criteria, research outputs can be assigned DOIs, enhancing their visibility and facilitating their integration into the global research ecosystem.

 ### Situations Where a DOI May Not Be Issued